CrassusXY/Pamsi-2/README.md

 All results are shown in `PAMSI_2.pdf`.

 ## Running the program
-After cloning repository simplyt run ` make ` command.
-Later you can run the program using `./rank.out.
+After cloning the repository simplyt run ` make ` command.
+Later you can run the program using `./rank.out'.